A Termite Inspection is outside the scope of a general home inspection and NOT included, it is offered as an additional service for a fee

-What We Inspect During Your Termite Inspection?
+What We Inspect During Your Termite Inspection:

 Here’s what you may want to know concerning the process of most home termite inspections that are carried out by pest control professionals.

-- Interior areas of your home
+Interior of the home